akhilbawari/task-manager/README.md

 - Detailed description

 This mode gives you complete control over all task fields and is perfect for structured task creation.

+## Troubleshooting

+- **Backend connection issues**: Ensure MongoDB is running if you're using it, or check that the backend server is running on port 5001
+- **Frontend not connecting to backend**: Verify the API URL in `frontend/src/services/api.ts` is correctly pointing to your backend
+- **MongoDB connection errors**: Check your MongoDB connection string in the backend `.env` file

 ## Documentation